-- 2.6 The Cayman Islands are among the minority of countries, mainly from the African and Asian regions, that still criminalise suicide or attempted suicide.
-In the Caribbean, there are other countries that still have laws that criminalise suicide or attempted suicide.
-For example, the Penal Code of the Bahamas28 still provides that "whoever attempts to commit suicide is guilty of a misdemeanor".
-In Africa, Ghana, Kenya and Uganda are among the countries that currently criminalise attempted suicide.
-In Ghana, person who attempts suicide is guilty of a misdemeanor.29 The same provision is found in Kenya30 and in Uganda.31 In Asia, Malaysia and Singapore are among the countries that continue to criminalise attempted suicide although Singapore has recently introduced a Bill to decriminalise suicide. - 2.7 Under section 309 of Singapore's Penal Code, attempting suicide is an offence punishable by a term of at least one year imprisonment, a fine, or both.
-Singapore's Penal Code Review Committee ("the Committee") in its Report of August, 201832 proposed the repeal of section 309.
-The Committee stated that section 309 is a 19th century provision which "exists because it was thought that criminalisation was the best way to deter suicide attempts".
-The Committee noted that "there is a growing recognition that treatment, not prosecution" is the appropriate response in cases of attempted suicide or suicide.
-Most of the respondents to the Committee's report agreed that persons who attempt suicide should be provided with help rather than be penalised.
-However, https://www.bbc.com/news/magazine-14374296.
+2.6 The Cayman Islands are among the minority of countries, mainly from the African and Asian regions, that still criminalise suicide or attempted suicide.
+In the Caribbean, there are other countries that still have laws that expressly criminalise suicide or attempted suicide.
+For example, the Penal Code of the Bahamas29 still provides that "whoever attempts to commit suicide is guilty of a misdemeanor".
+Ghana, Kenya and Uganda are among the countries in Africa that currently criminalise attempted suicide.
+In Ghana, a person who attempts suicide is guilty of a misdemeanor.30 The same provision is found in Kenya31 and Uganda.32 In Asia, Malaysia is among the countries that continue to criminalise attempted suicide.